mahfeshar/CornPop_Ideaverse/Atlas/Notes/Ideas/Programming/DotNet/CSharp/Cs ICloneable.md

 ---
-We can also use [[Cs Constructor#Copy Constructor|Copy constructor]] Or we can use copy with Clone
+We can also use [[Cs Constructor#Copy Constructor|Copy constructor]] Or we can use copy constructor and Clone

 ```cs
 public object Clone()